raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

   - [x] ListScreeningSeatsController
   - [x] ListScreeningsController
   - [x] UsersLoginController
-- [x] Add the screening information on the reservation dto, for a better experience to the clients.
+- [x] Add the screening information on the reservation DTO, for a better experience to the clients.
 When we get the reservations, we already want to see the screening info.
-- [x] Add lazy relation loading on the screening seat Entity to return the screening data as needed using typeorm
+- [x] Add lazy relation loading on the screening seat Entity to return the screening data as needed using TypeORM